AliviaK/recipeSharing/README.md

 excuse to give a new recipe a try.

 There are some recipe sharing apps in existence where users can share reviews, but few allow direct and private sharing among parties.
 These apps that have private sharing cost a premium.
-There is no app out there that not only allows for the input, sharing, and reviewing of recipes, but also turns cooking and baking into a social media where we can connect with friends and family, old and new.

 Recipes Among Friends is looking to change this.
 Parties may be hosted, in which the host invites friends, uploads a recipe for the group to try, picks a date or time frame, and the party reconvenes later to share reviews.
 Don’t